 Heritage on Bowen

-The Bowen Island Municipal Heritage Commission is pleased to announce the establishment of the Bowen Island Community Heritage Register, adopted by Municipal Council on January 11, 2021.
-This Register was developed in cooperation with the Bowen Island Heritage Preservation Association and the Bowen Island Museum and Archives, along with community members who provided feedback through this platform.
+The Bowen Island Community Heritage Register was adopted on January 11, 2021.
+This Register was developed in cooperation with the Bowen Island Heritage Preservation Association and the Bowen Island Museum and Archives, along with feedback from community members.

-This year, the theme for Heritage Week is “Where Do You Find Heritage?”
+The theme for 2021 Heritage Week was “Where Do You Find Heritage?”
 It’s a great fit for our local celebrations.

 Bowen Island has just adopted our first Community Heritage Register, and the Heritage Commission is now seeking suggestions to build our heritage inventory, a list of places to consider as additions to the Register.

 Please contribute your ideas, personal stories, and images to places suggested for the inventory on our Citizenlab platform.
 Your input is a vital part of the process of creating our Heritage Strategic Plan.

 Heritage Week was February 17 to 23, 2020.